sujato/drafts/systematic-references.md

 ## How to do it

-As you know, my understanding of how it all works is very basic, so here are just some thoughts if they are useful.
+My understanding of how the coding works is very basic, so here are just some thoughts if they are useful.

 1. Go through all the texts, identify all the referencing systems in them, and assign them to one of the three classes.
   - Keep this in a new file, `reference-classes.json`?